WW1 Cyril William Trew Marsack (25/891) and Charles Croft Marsack (WWI 24/657, WWII 38625)

 Charles served during the Second World War, being promoted to Major in 1940 and then to Lieutenant Colonel.
 He was on the Supplementary Roll at Headquarters of the Second New Zealand Expeditionary Force.
 He was Mentioned in Despatches (MID), published in London Gazette 23 May 1946

-During his civil career, he was a circuit judge in Samoa and Judge of Fiji Court of Appeal.
+During his civil career, he was the Chief Justice of Samoa and Judge of the Fiji Court of Appeal.
 He was awarded a CBE in 1962, which was conferred by the Queen during her visit to Fiji in January 1963 and awarded his KBE in the New Year’s Honours 1981 (gazetted 31 Dec 1980).

-He published two books `Teach Yourself Samoan’ and ‘Samoan Medley’ and also published his diaries of his experiences in both World Wars.
+He published two books `Teach Yourself Samoan’ and ‘Samoan Medley’ and his diaries of his experiences in both World Wars are deposited with the National Library of New Zealand.
 He died on 3 October 1987.

 During his long military and civil career Charles Croft Marsack was acknowledged for his work with the following awards: 1914 Star (5 August – 22 November 1914 clasp), British War Medal (1914-1920), Victory Medal, 1939 – 1945 Star, Africa Star, Italy Star, Defence Medal, War Medal 1939-1945 with oak leaf, New Zealand War Service Medal, MBE and later KBE (Knight Commander of the Most Excellent Order of the British Empire).